sdholmstrom/Project-3/README.md

 2. Update the ticker object in cell 2.
 3. Run all cells and view the output components (Intrinsic Value, Current Share Price, and Margin of Safety) to see if your selected stock is over or undervalued.

-Technical Anlaysis (Simple Moving Averages):
+Technical Analysis (Simple Moving Averages):
+1.

+Streamlit App:
 1.

 ## Analysis Summary:
 The component pieces of our application work as designed; the DCF model produces a margin of over or undervalue of a specific stock.
 The limitations of the DCF model are evident when looking at growth companies or those that have recently exoerienced changes in FCF trends.
 Apple which has a strong FCF performance produces a seemingly close intrinsic value, while showing it is slightly overvalued by the market right now (8% overvalued).